BubleDevelopers/buble-server/README.md

 Description: Returns all wallposts within entered radius of entered longitude and latitude

-Example: localhost:3001/wallpost/near?lat=5&long=8&rad=2
+Example: localhost:3001/wallposts/near?lat=5&long=8&rad=2

 Returns: A list of wallposts in JSON format.
-Each checkin will be in the below format
+Each wallpost will be in the below format

 ```json
 {